jwtk/jjwt/README.md

 <sup><b>1. </b>Requires Java 8 or a compatible JCA Provider (like BouncyCastle) in the runtime classpath.</sup>

-These are all represented as constants via the `io.jsonwebtoken.security.Algorithms.enc` static field as implementations of the `io.jsonwebtoken.security.AeadAlgorithm` interface.
+These are all represented as constants in the `io.jsonwebtoken.Jwts.ENC` registry singleton as implementations of the `io.jsonwebtoken.security.AeadAlgorithm` interface.

 As shown in the table above, each algorithm requires a key of sufficient length.
 The JWT specification